RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Experiments

 \subsubsection{Evaluation Metrics}

-For centerline evaluation, we used three metrics to measure the quality of extracted centerline.
-We first report the Chamfer Distance\cite{Fan2017APS} between the extracted centerline and the centerline annotation, denoted as \emph{Line-line-Chamfer-Distance} (LLCD):
+For centerline evaluation, we used three metrics to measure 1) the similarity/distance between the extracted centerline and annotation, 2) the curvature deviation and 3) the axial deviation of the extracted centerline.
+We first adopted $\operatorname{centerlineDice}$ ($\operatorname{clDice}$)\cite{Shit2020clDiceA} to evaluate the rib-wise distance between extracted centerline and the centerline annotation, and denote the $\operatorname{clDice}$ of rib $i$ as: